 Below is a big list of treadmills and the specific warranty conditions they come with from the manufacturer.
 The warranty listed is the standard warranty.
 Some brands offer an extended warranty but that’s not available for all models.

 These are models for residential use.
 Treadmills for commercial use have different warranties.
 Treadmills in a commercial setting often see much more and harder use than at home.
-Treadmills in gyms or health clubs get used by many people every day.
+Treadmills in gyms or health clubs are used by many people every day.
 That’s why the producers can’t/don’t want to offer the same warranty terms.

 Usually, using a treadmill that’s meant for residential use in a commercial setting will void the warranty.